Bengal1/Simple-Transformer/README.md

 * $`y_i`$​  is the true probability for class *i* (usually 1 for the correct class and 0 for others).
 * $`\hat{y}_i`$  is the predicted probability for class *i*.

+### Teacher forcing
+Teacher Forcing is a training strategy used in sequence-to-sequence (seq2seq) models, especially in tasks like machine translation, text generation, and speech recognition.
+During training, the model is fed the actual ground truth output from the previous time step instead of its own predicted output.
+This helps the model learn faster and improves convergence.

 ## Evaluation